neondatabase/website/content/docs/manage/endpoints.md

 ### Delete an endpoint with the API

 The following Neon API method deletes the specified endpoint.
-To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Endpoint/deleteProjectEndpoint).
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Endpoint/deleteProjectEndpoint).

 ```text
 DELETE /projects/{project_id}/endpoints/{endpoint_id}
 ```

 The API method appears as follows when specified in a cURL command.
-An endpoint belongs to a Neon project, so in addition to the `endpoint_id`, you must specify the `project_id`.

 ```bash
 curl -X 'DELETE' \